Faculty FAQs

 What is the Reading Day policy?

-All designated Reading Days are intended for use by students to prepare for final exams.
+Except for the case in which a Reading Day is also designated as a Make-Up Day, all designated Reading Days are intended for use by students to prepare for final exams.
 On Reading Days, faculty are not permitted to hold make-up classes or offer exams.
 If an instructor wishes to request the use of a classroom during the Reading Days, (s)he must state in writing that the activity to be held: 1) will be a voluntary review session, and 2) no new material will be covered.

 What if I need ADA accommodations considered when classrooms are assigned?